paolamgarrido/Lexical-Analysis-/README.md

 ### Conclusion

+After analyzing the previous implementations, we can conclude that both Regular Expressions and DFA solutions are viable options.

+Regular Expressions offer a compact and efficient way to define patterns and constraints, especially for straightforward patterns like the one we worked with.
+Additionally, most programming languages provide built-in support for Regular Expressions, streamlining the coding process.
+However, as patterns become more complex, modifying Regular Expressions can be challenging and may lead to performance issues, making them difficult to maintain.

+On the other hand, automata provide a structured approach to defining state transitions and constraints, offering flexibility to handle a wider range of patterns and constraints, including more complex rules.
+In many cases, automata can offer better performance compared to Regular Expressions, particularly for larger input sizes or more complex patterns.
+Nevertheless, implementing finite automata requires explicitly defining states, transitions, and acceptance criteria, which may require more implementation effort.

+Considering the simplicity of the constraints and patterns described in our project, I believe Regular Expressions are the more optimal solution.
+However, if more complex constraints or patterns are to be implemented in the future, opting for DFA implementation would be preferable.

 ## References
 Sipser, M. (2013).
 Introduction to the Theory of Computation.
 En SIGACT news (Vol. 3, pp. 35-37, 64-66).
 Cengage Learning. http://debracollege.dspaces.org/bitstream/123456789/671/1/Introduction%20to%20the%20Theory%20of%20Computation_2013%20Sipser.pdf